irumiha/officefoodplanner/README.md

 - Frontend: SPA built with Vue.js.
 - Migrations: we use FlywayDB.
 - Sessions are cookie-based, persisted in the database.
-- Password based auth (not used in the lunchplanner app)
+- Password based auth (not used in the Office Food Planner app)
 - Oauth2 for easy integration with other identity providers

 When making a new app just clone this one and delete all entities and functionality not related to users and authentication.